patternfly-labs/react-table-batteries/packages/module/patternfly-docs/content/examples/basic.md

 The functionality and state of the table-batteries hooks is broken down into the following features.
 Each of these features represents a slice of the logical concerns for a table UI.

 Note that the filtering, sorting and pagination features are special because they must be performed in a specific order to work correctly: filter and sort data, then paginate it.
-Using the table-batteries hooks like `useLocalTableControls` or `useTableControlState` and `useTableControlProps` will take care of this for you (see [Basic examples](#basic-examples) and [Which hooks/functions do I need?](#which-hooksfunctions-do-i-need)), but if you are handling filtering/sorting/pagination yourself
+Using the table-batteries hooks like `useClientTableBatteries` or `useTableState` and `useTablePropHelpers` will take care of this for you (see [Basic examples](#basic-examples) and [Which hooks/functions do I need?](#which-hooksfunctions-do-i-need)), but if you are handling filtering/sorting/pagination yourself

 ### Filtering